jcaillon/3P/NEXT_RELEASE_NOTES.md

 Hello, long time no see!
 I had less time to spend on 3P lately but that doesn't mean the project is dead, far from it!
-I'm still planning a stable release any time now, please be patient :)
+I'm still planning to release a stable in a near future (that will include OOABL), please be patient :)
 And without further ado, let's move on to the news...

 **Prolint automatically installed!**